MichaelVrana/sle22-signatr-artifact/README.md

 The resulting database will be generated as `data/sxpdb/cran_db`.
 It will also output a call id companion file in `data/callids.csv`.

+You can change `packages.txt` to include less packages.
+For instance, `packages-4.txt` includes 2 huge and common R pckages, `dplyr` and `ggplot2`.

 ## Fuzzing